rui-yan/TabMap/data/README.md

 - tox-171: https://github.com/jundongl/scikit-feature/blob/master/skfeature/data/TOX-171.mat

-After downloading the datasets, convert their format (e.g., .mat or other formats) into a CSV file.
+After downloading the datasets, convert their format into a CSV file.
 Then, create a folder named `DATASET_NAME` and save the corresponding CSV file as `data_raw.csv` in that folder.
-Four example datasets formatted this way are available in the [data folder](https://github.com/rui-yan/TabMap/tree/main/data) for referenec.
 This ensures compatibility with the data loading functionality implemented in our code.
+Four example datasets formatted this way are available in the [data folder](https://github.com/rui-yan/TabMap/tree/main/data) for reference.

 Alternatively, you can clone the repository and customize the [data loading code](https://github.com/rui-yan/TabMap/blob/main/tabmap/dataloader/dataset.py) to meet your needs.